Bamford seals Leeds United switch

 Bamford scored 11 goals in the Championship last season, having netted only once in eight appearances for Middlesbrough in the Premier League in 2016-2017.

-The 24 year-old could make his Leeds debut in Monday's (AEST) league game at home to Stoke City.
+The 24 year-old could make his Leeds debut in Monday's (NZST) league game at home to Stoke City.